The Eco Travel Guide to South Florida: Bask in the Sunshine State

 Whether you’re looking to explore the luxurious shops in trendy Miami or go swimming in the Keys, pack your sunscreen and resort wear — we’ve got everything you need to plan the most memorable and sustainable Florida getaway.

-Sustainable hotel options
+Eco hotel options

 The Palms Hotel & Spa

 For a tropical paradise, look no further than this nature-inspired resort, which is located right on the coast in Miami Beach.
 This historic property has everything an eco traveler could ever need: ocean views, a full-service spa, an organic garden, and even a farm-to-table restaurant, which serves up sustainably sourced dishes with plenty of local ingredients.
-The Florida Green Lodging accredited hotel boasts a recycling program and even hosts beach clean-ups.
+The Florida Green Lodging-accredited hotel boasts a recycling program and even hosts beach clean-ups.

 Ocean Key Resort & Spa